Homemade Almond Butter (with a special twist!)

 In a nutshell (pun intended), yup!
 Almonds are generally pricey, which means store-bought almond butter will be even pricier.
 When made at home, you can not only control what you put into it but also how many almonds are used in a batch.
 You will be able to make much more almond butter with almonds bought in bulk than you would be buying ready-made almond butter in a jar!

 Yes.
 When kept at room temperature, it may get rancid.
 And no one wants to have to throw away almond butter.
 It’s liquid gold!
+For more about making almond butter, check out how to make almond butter.

 How to Make This Recipe Your Own